How contact Protractor Online supports angle work

 - Preparing a lesson, worksheet, or explanation about a PDF import bug.

-- Checking a measured angle for contact Protractor Online before exporting it as an image, PDF report, or table.
+- Checking a measured angle for topic before exporting it as an image, PDF report, or table.

 - Choosing the right tool for a calculator correction rather than using one generic workflow for every problem.